 To better serve our patrons, we have created a nursing room for mothers and babies.
 This room is located near the family play area, Wisner's Whizbang Emporium.

-Team up with your friends in groups of up to six people and compete against the other challengers in six common categories including science, history,…16 Mar, 19Upcoming
+Team up with your friends in groups of up to six people and compete against the other challengers in six common categories including science, history,…11 Apr, 20Upcoming

-Team up with your friends in groups of up to six people and compete against the other challengers in six common categories including science, history,…28 Apr, 19Upcoming
+Team up with your friends in groups of up to six people and compete against the other challengers in six common categories including science, history,…22 Apr, 20Upcoming

-Sloan*Longway is the organization that manages Sloan Museum and Longway Planetarium.
-Together, the destinations serve more than 60,000 schoolchildren annually, providing standards-based classes in science and history.
+Together, Sloan Museum and Longway Planetarium serve more than 60,000 schoolchildren annually, providing standards-based classes in science and history.
 Sloan Museum and Longway Planetarium are funded in part by the Genesee County Arts Education and Cultural Enrichment Millage funds.
 Your tax dollars are at work.